isomerpages/psd-corp/press-room/parliamentary-replies/_posts/2012-02-14-post-Breakdown on the number of officers appointed to the Administrative Service.md

 Of the Permanent Secretaries and statutory board CEOs who are AOs, 22 (i.e. about half) were selected to join the Administrative Service later in their careers.

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_
-`1` The remaining 13 cases mainly comprise direct appointments in 2002 and 2003 due to the transition to the MAP, and direct appointment from the private sector.
+`1`&nbsp;The remaining 13 cases mainly comprise direct appointments in 2002 and 2003 due to the transition to the MAP, and direct appointment from the private sector.